Raunak567/healthcare/README.md

 ```
 3. Set up your contract:

-Update the contractAddress in the code with the deployed contract address on Arbitrum.
-Ensure the contract has been deployed to Arbitrum One.
+* Update the contractAddress in the code with the deployed contract address on Arbitrum.

 4. Deploy the contract (if not already deployed):